in association with Music’Halle – l’École des Musiques Vivaces and the Université Toulouse – Jean Jaurès

 - employment law, copyright law and status of performance musicians

-Various teaching methods are provided:
+Whatever course is chosen, various teaching methods are provided:

 - individual classes,